jabbamodel/JABBA-Select/JABBASelect_Basic_Vignette.md

 ### Biomass priors

-JABBA-Select requires two priors on Spawning Biomass (*SB*).
-The first is a lognormal for the unfished *SB*<sub>0</sub>, which should be typically speficified as vaguely as possible around some plauseble "guess".
-To this we suggest a CV of 100-200%.
-To minimize the influence of the choice and improve modelperformance, it adviced that the Posterior median should be always located to right of the highest density peak of the *SB*<sub>0</sub> prior distribution.
-A very small Prior-Posterior-Variance-Ratio (PPVR) is indicative for the estimate being minimally informaned by the choice of prior.
+JABBA-Select requires two priors relatated to Spawning Biomass (*SB*) levels.
+The first is a lognormal for the unfished *SB*<sub>0</sub>, which should be typically specified as vaguely as possible around some most plausible "guess".
+To do this, we suggest a CV of 100%-200%.
+To minimize the influence of the choice and improve model performance, it adviced that the Posterior median should be always located to right of the highest density peak of the *SB*<sub>0</sub> prior distribution.
+A very small Prior-Posterior-Variance-Ratio (PPVR) is indicative for the estimate being minimally informed by the choice of prior.

 <br>
 <img src="https://github.com/jabbamodel/JABBA-Select/blob/master/KOBsim_example/KOBsim/SELECT_JS/Output/Posteriors_KOBSim_SELECT.png" width="900">